 - 5. For transferable securities falling within this Box liquidity can not automatically be presumed.
 The UCITS will therefore need to assess the liquidity of such securities where this is necessary to meet the requirements of Art.
 37. The assessment should be done in the same way as in Box 1.
 If the security is assessed as insufficiently liquid to meet foreseeable redemption requests, the security must only be bought or held if there are sufficiently liquid securities in the portfolio so as to be able to meet the requirements of Art.
 37. - 6.
+The UCITS must assess the negotiability of securities held in the portfolio, with a view to ensuring compliance with the requirements of Art.
+37. - 7.
 The security's risks and their contribution to the overall risk profile of the portfolio must be assessed on an ongoing basis.